Payrolled Important Information

 Each employee is expected to obey all safety rules and to exercise caution in all work activities.
 Employees must immediately report any unsafe condition.
 Employees who violate a safety standard of SSE or a client and who causes hazardous or dangerous situations, or who fail to report or, where appropriate, remedy such situation may be subject to disciplinary action, up to and including termination of employment.

-SSE is a state (OH) insured employer for workers’ compensation.
-Advocare is a Managed Care Organization (MCO) to administer workers’ compensation claims.
-All medical information, reports and pre-determinations, bills, etc. should be directed to Advocare for approval and processing.
+SSE is an Ohio state insured employer for workers’ compensation, through Ohio Bureau of Workers Compensation (BWC).
+Health Management Solutions, Inc is a Managed Care Organization (MCO) to administer workers’ compensation claims.
+All medical information, reports and pre-determinations, bills, etc. should be directed to Health Management Solutions, Inc. for approval and processing.

 The Responsibilities of the Injured Worker (employee)